o3project/odenos/doc/QUICKSTART.md

    ```

 ### 1-3. syslog setting

-If you want to output syslog, set syslog configuration.
+If you want to output syslog, please configure syslog.

 1. Install rsyslog package